SenorAgosto/AssertLogger/README.md

 Any logging from junit classes, or myclass, or MyClass would be ignored.
 Logging from any other class would trigger an Assert.fail().

+## Dependencies

+These are the versions I've built against.

+- SLF4J 1.7.7
+- Junit 4.8.1